lumeland/lume.land/plugins/multilanguage.md

 title.gl: Acerca de min # The title in galician title.es: Acerca de mí # The title in spanish

-layout: base-layout.njk # Common value for all languages
+layout: base-layout.vto # Common value for all languages
 ```

 </lume-code>